AppDaemon/appdaemon/docs/APPGUIDE.rst

             self.important_var += 1
             self.log(self.important_var)

-As it is, it will result in unexpected results because ``self.important_var`` can be manipulated by multiple threads at once - for instance a thread could get the value, add one to it and be just about to write it when another thread jumps in with a different value, which is immediately overwritten.
+As it is, it will result in unexpected results because ``self.important_var`` can be manipulated by multiple threads at once - for instance, a thread could get the value, add one to it and be just about to write it when another thread jumps in with a different value, which is immediately overwritten.
 Indeed, when this is run, the output shows just that:

 .. code::